- Those Usual Suspects | Boombox Podcast 05 (with Sick Individuals Guest Mix) Artwork Those Usual Suspects on November 17, 2013 12:11

 - Topher Jones & Amada (feat Ido v The World) - Hello Chicago (Those Usual Suspects Mix) Artwork Those Usual Suspects on November 06, 2012 06:46

-The last few years have seen an uplift in the charts with “Shadows" featuring Abigail Bailey signed to US label Nervous Records climbing into the top 20 Billboard Dance Chart.
-In 2008, their cover of "Greece 2000” annihilated the Top 10 ARIA chart, receiving religious support from the Swedish House Mafia throughout 2009 and achieved anthem status from Miami to Ibiza.
-Yet it’s “Walking Alone" that menaced global ranking from Beatport top 10, DMC Buzz, UK Cool Cuts and of course the ARIA Charts.
-It was this tune that raised the stakes…a solid collaboration with Dirty South featuring the haunting vocals of Erik Hecht.
-It moved from the studio to the Swedish House Mafia's Pete Tong Essential Takeover Essential New Tune to their "Until Now" album, while being frequently showcased on Armin's ASOT radio show, and cemented itself in just about every EDM DJ's playlist.
+Those Usual Suspects were fortunate enough to release their maiden single "Dakka" on Bob Sinclar's ϋber cool Africanism/Yellow Productions imprint which received airplay on Pete Tong's Essential Selection.
+Going from strength to strength, their next release "Shadows" featuring Abigail Bailey was signed to US label Nervous Records and catapulted into the Billboard Dance Chart top 20.
+In 2008, their cover of "Greece 2000" received religious support from the Swedish House Mafia throughout 2009 and achieved anthem status from Miami to Ibiza.
+Yet it was "Walking Alone" that menaced global rankings from Beatport Top 10, DMC Buzz, UK Cool Cuts and the ARIA Charts to name a few.
+It was this tune that raised the stakes . a humbling collaboration with their mentor Dirty South featuring the haunting vocals of Erik Hecht.
+It moved from the studio to the Swedish House Mafia's Pete Tong Essential Takeover as Essential New Tune right over to their "Until Now" album, was frequently showcased on Armin's ASOT radio show, and cemented itself in just about every electronic dance music DJ's playlist.